Katharine Ross: Early life

 Ross' senior yearbook portrait, from the 1957 Las Lomas High School yearbook (1956; age 16).

-Ross was born in Los Angeles on January 29, 1940, when her father, Dudley Tyng Ross (1906–1991) was a lieutenant in the Navy.
+Ross was born in Los Angeles on January 29, 1940, when her father, Dudley Tyng Ross (1906–1991), was a lieutenant in the United States Navy.
 A native of Sonyea, New York, he had also worked for the Associated Press.
 Ross's mother, the former Katharine Elizabeth Washburn (née Hall; 1909–1993), was born in Indianapolis and later moved to the San Francisco Bay Area.
 She married Ross's father there in 1937.
-The family resided for a time in Washington, D.C. before moving to Walnut Creek, California.
+The family resided for a time in Washington, D.C., before moving to Walnut Creek, California.

 Ross was a keen horse rider in her youth and was friends with rodeo rider Casey Tibbs.
 She graduated from Las Lomas High School in 1957.
 Ross studied for one year at Santa Rosa Junior College, where she was introduced to acting via a production of The King and I. While attending SRJC, she met her first husband, future actor Joel Fabiani.
 Ross transferred to Diablo Valley College in 1958.
 Eventually moving to San Francisco, she joined the Actor's Workshop and was with them for three years.
 For one role in Jean Genet's The Balcony, she appeared nude on stage.